matsjfunke/ufc-data-science/README.md

 While the medians are similar, there are slight differences in range and outlier distribution, which could indicate **varying competitiveness** across classes.
 Overall, the boxplot suggests a generally consistent performance level across weight classes, with some individual outliers in each class.

+# Conclusion

+The analysis demonstrates that while certain physical attributes and fighting styles have some impact on a fighter's success, no single factor serves as a strong predictor.
+The findings suggest the need for more complex models to better understand and predict UFC fight outcomes.

+### Suggestions for Further Analysis:

+**Incorporate Additional Data**: Consider integrating more variables, such as fight history, training regimen, or psychological factors, to enhance the predictive model.
+**Explore Non-Linear Models**: Since linear regression shows weak correlations, exploring non-linear model